What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 I just know that I'm not doing it that way.

-I know I gotta go to work.
+I know I got to go to work.

-I I know that if I stop going to work, there's a problem.
+I know that if I stop going to work, there's a problem.

 The mortgage doesn't get paid.

-I mean, the these people are so unfathomably wealthy.
+And they don't have to, they don't, I mean, these people are so unfathomably wealthy, especially these politicians.

-I mean Joe Biden, that guy, how many homes does he have?
+I mean, Joe Biden, that guy, how many homes does he have?

 He's had a number.

-I don't know how many currently owns, but at least at least two right now, I believe.
+I don't know how many currently owns, but at least, at least two right now, I believe.

-I think he's got a beach house in Delaware and then maybe another primary residence, and of course he lives in the White House.
+I think he's got a beach house in Delaware and then maybe another primary residence.

-Until he became vice, that was the highest paying job he ever held before he became vice president.
+Until he became vice - that was the highest paying job he ever held before he became vice president.

 I wonder how he did that.

-When if that's on Hunter's laptop.
+That's on Hunter's laptop.

 Yeah, it sure is.